A Cookham History

 Cookham was a crossing point of the river for the Romans on the Camlet Way between Silchester and Verulanium (present day St Albans).
 A Romano-British site occurred on Gibralter Meadow, at the foot of Winter Hill.
 It is possible this was a site of a ferry.

 One Roman road ran from Braywick to Cockmarsh passing close to Cookham Railway station.
 Several artifacts were discovered, also a kiln built of chalk and flint.
-Roman pottery, broches and other items have been found in the area.
+Roman pottery, brooches and other items have been found in the area.

 Saxons